turdEdition/JackassTV-turdEdition/README.md

 For full details of the sources used please refer to the [nfo](https://github.com/turdEdition/JackassTV-turdEdition/blob/main/Jackass.TURD.Edition.v1.0.nfo).

-v1.0 can be directly downloaded from this [link](https://github.com/turdEdition/JackassTV-turdEdition/blob/main/Download%20Link.txt).
+v1.0 can be downloaded from this [link](https://github.com/turdEdition/JackassTV-turdEdition/blob/main/Download%20Link.txt).

 <sub>A backup link can be found in this [zip file](https://github.com/turdEdition/JackassTV-turdEdition/blob/main/JDownloader%20DLC.zip) - The contained instructions explain how to use this link file.</sub>